|

 Age: 14 Years – 20 YearsHealthy volunteers accepted

-Cannabis users 1) the study team will require majority of adolescents with cannabis use to have a significant cannabis use (self-reported use on ≥15 of the prior 30 days and positive tetrahydrocannabinol (THC) urine toxicology).
+* Cannabis users: To capture a wide range of cannabis use frequency, meeting DSM-5 criteria for cannabis use disorder will not be required.
+However, in order to ensure sufficient exposure, we will require majority of adolescents with cannabis use to have a significant cannabis use (self-reported use on more or equal to 10 of the prior 30 days and positive THC urine toxicology).

 Depressed THC non-users:

-3. Self-injurious acts (e.g. cutting) and suicidal ideations (SI) without a specific as passive SI) are common in adolescent depression and will be allowed. constitutes an imminent risk to self or others (defined as active SI), the withdrawn from the study and emergency procedures will be initiated immediately,
+* Self-injurious acts (e.g. cutting) and suicidal ideations (SI) without a specific plan (defined as passive SI) are common in adolescent depression and will be allowed.
+However, if SI constitutes an imminent risk to self or others (defined as active SI), the adolescent will be withdrawn from the study and emergency procedures will be initiated immediately, including ER admission (see Protection of Human Subjects).

 Conditions2